Semuliki Hot springs

 Male Hot spring.

-Tourists can visit the park any time throughout the year.It is about 390km away form the Ugandan capital Kampala.
+You can visit the park any time throughout the year.It is about 390km away from the Ugandan capital Kampala.

-Tourists at the springs can boil eggs that get ready in 8minutes.
+Tourists at the hot springs can boil eggs that get ready in 8 minutes.
+Enjoy an egg snack later when ready.

-You can get a chance to take a photograph of yourself or with fellow travellers near the hot springs.
+Do not miss a chance to take a photograph of yourself or with fellow travellers near the female hot springs.